duckinator/sicuro/README.md

 s.code      # returns "\"hi!\""
 s.stdout    # returns ""
 s.stderr    # returns ""
-s.return    # returns "\"hi!\"" because that was the result of the last statement. s.to_s      # returns "\"hi!\"", because it uses #return
+s.to_s      # returns "\"hi!\"", because it uses #return
 ```